monkeypants/OpenDigitalProcurementGovHack2016/docs/why.rst

 Using blockchains to eliminate trust from eInvoicing gateways
 =============================================================

+This stuff is in our repo here https://github.com/monkeypants/slays_the_bridge_trolls

 Two things that are so hot right now:
  * eInvoicing, because of potential national productivity benefits